 July 4, 1965 ~ Raymond Emile Poole, commonly known as rapper, singer, producer Mo B Dick, born in Morgan City, Louisiana, USA ~ Member of No Limit Records production team the Medicine Men.
 As a solo artist released his full-length Gangsta Harmony debut album in 1999.
 Guested on recordings by Kane & Abel, Master P, TRU, C-Murder, the Gambino Family, Lil Soldiers, and others

 July 4, 1963 ~ Conductor Thomas Dausgaard born in Copenhagen, Denmark ~ Best known as principal conductor of the Swedish Chamber Orchestra since 1997.
-Has also worked with the Danish National Symphony Orchestra, the Seattle Symphony, the BBC Scottish Symphony Orchestra, and others
+Has also worked with the Danish National Symphony Orchestra, the Seattle Symphony, and the BBC Scottish Symphony Orchestra

 July 4, 1963 ~ Singer, actress Ute Lemper, full name Ute Gertrud Lemper, born in Münster, Germany ~ Joined jazz rock outfit the Panama Drive Band at age 16.
 Following her studies at the Dance Academy Cologne and the Max Reinhardt Seminary Drama School Vienna would go on to become a revered singer and stage actress in musicals including a Viennese production of Cats, the title role in Peter Pan, her breakthrough role of Sally Bowles in the original Paris production of Cabaret, and the role of Velma Kelly in Chicago